-After missing the extra point attempt on Seattle’s opening score of the game — a 5-yard touchdown pass from Russell Wilson to Doug Baldwin — the miss must have stuck with the veteran kicker on the ensuing kickoff return because whatever this was, it definitely wasn’t an attempted tackle.
+After missing the extra point attempt on Seattle’s opening score of the game — a 5-yard touchdown pass from Russell Wilson to Doug Baldwin — the miss must have stuck with the veteran kicker on the ensuing kickoff return because, whatever this was, it definitely wasn’t an attempted tackle.

 On a day in Santa Clara, California where San Francisco 49ers kicker Robbie Gould went 4-for-4, including the game-winning field goal, in a 26-23 overtime win, it was Janikowski whose blunder actually earned the last laugh inside Levi’s Stadium.

 Sometimes a missed tackle can go unnoticed.
-When you’re the last man standing, and a kid who six years old when you started playing pro football makes you look like the oldest man on the field, you’re going to get noticed in a hurry.
+When you’re the last man standing, and a kid who was six years old when you started playing pro football makes you look like the oldest man on the field, you’re going to get noticed in a hurry.

-Two big misses by “Seabass” in a span of about five minutes might have cost the Seahawks (8-6) in Sunday’s game, but at least one win against the Kansas City Chiefs or Arizona Cardinals will still clinch the franchise its seventh playoff appearance in nine seasons under head coach Pete Carroll.
+Two big misses by “Seabass” in a span of about five minutes might have cost the Seahawks in Sunday’s game, but at least one win against the Kansas City Chiefs or Arizona Cardinals would still clinch the franchise its seventh playoff appearance in nine seasons under head coach Pete Carroll.